Nikki1162/weather-dashboard/README.md

 I tweaked some of the CSS to improve my own learning, although this wasn't part of the challenge that was set.

+## **Challenges**
+I really struggled to get the five day forecast working.
+I considered that it may be to do with the API key, as when I console logged 'future API call' after the second API call, I didn't even seem to be able to reach that point of execution in the code.
+This is something that I still have not been able to get working as of yet.

 ## **Result**

 ![This is what the live application looks like when you open the app within the browser](assets/images/weather-dashboard-screenshot.png)